pitchmuc/adobe-analytics-api-2.0/docs/main.md

 * deleteDeliverySetting : Delete a delivery setting based on the ID passed.
   Arguments:
   * deliveryId : REQUIRED : The delivery setting ID to be deleted.

+* deleteAnnotation : Delete a specific annotation definition.
+  Arguments:
+  * annotationId : REQUIRED : The annotation ID to be deleted

 ### Get report